ployt0/ghvagtest/README.md

 Github vagrant test.

 I stopped using vagrant guests for testing a long time ago.
-Indeed they are slow and heavy but this repo shows they are there, working, and a minimal example of how long they take to setup.
+Indeed they are slow and heavy but this repo shows they are there, supported by github actions, and a minimal example of how long they take to setup.

 ## Next steps